Pinnacle Awards Categories

 Student Submissions

-The Student Award is open to any full- or part-time student enrolled in a public relations/corporate communications program at a college or university.
+The Student Award is open to any full- or part-time student currently enrolled in a public relations/corporate communications program at a college or university or graduates of programs within the last school years.

 Student Award Program/Project